Stefanomarton/DotFiles/README.md

 + **Launcher**: [rofi](https://github.com/davatorium/rofi/)
 + **Browser**: Firefox

 This repository contains my personal dotfiles for most of the programs I use on a daily basis.
 Primarily, this allows me to organize my rice and to easily set up        the computing experience I enjoy on any machine I come across.
 However, it also allows me to share my preferences with others.
 I think there are some interesting        things here worth discovering, and that's why I take the time to write (or at least try to write) sufficient comments and documentation.
 My principles are to find a satisfactory balance between functionality and design while keeping an eye on resource consumption.
 I prefer keyboard-focused control over everything else and place a high value on visual consistency.
 I use Arch Linux as my daily driver, but there shouldn't be much here requiring this specific distribution, so using my configurations on other distros or, in the worst case, porting them shouldn't be too hard.

+In this config files you can find two different awesome setup:
++ Awesome
++ Awesome-laptop

+This is because i use different configuration file on laptop and desktop.

+Using this :

+    awesome --config DIR

+I use different xinit configuration so that I use the right configuration on the device I want

 # Setup
 Here are the instructions you should follow to replicate my AwesomeWM setup.
 I use stow to manage my dotfile i use [stow](https://www.gnu.org/software/stow/).